Trovemaster/Duo/docs/source/spectra.rst

 ** ``unbound`` (opposite of ``bound``) used in INTENSITY calculations to produce unbound-only spectra or linelists.
 For ``unbound``, Duo identifies unbound wavefunctions corresponding to the upper state and uses them to compute unbound transition intensities.
-See also :ref:`unbound states`.
+See also :ref:`unbound-states`.